memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 ---
-title: "gdbundle - GDB's Missing Plugin Manager"
+title: "gdbundle - GDB and LLDB's Missing Plugin Manager"
-description: "Introducing gdbundle, a plugin manager for GDB and LLDB, which enables developers to easily install plugins through PyPi and pip."
+description: "Introducing gdbundle, a minimalist plugin manager for GDB and LLDB, which enables developers to easily install Python scripts from PyPi"
 author: tyler
 image:
 ---